katkluz/design-patterns/api-gateway/ApiGateway.md

 ## Intent
 The API Gateway is a single location where all the calls to microservices are aggregated to.
-The user makes a single call to the API Gateway, and the API Gateway then calls each revelant microservices.
+The user makes a single call to the API Gateway, and the API Gateway then calls each relevant microservices.

 ## Explanation
 A client may need data from multiple different microservices.
 If the client called each microservice directla, tht could contribute to longer load times,